suguk1052/ShoeRinsics/README.md

 will pad them as needed before inference.
 Grayscale depth maps resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) will be saved to `../results/shoerinsics/masked_images/depth_gray/`.
+`../results` is relative to the repository root, so outputs may appear one directory above the code folder when using the default options.

 ### Training